SunDog/hist-sanitizer/README.md

 $ GITHUB_API_TOKEN=<your-token> ./hist-sanitizer <GIT-TAG-BASE> <GIT-TAG-HEAD>
 ```

+## Development mode:
-## Run With docker for live reloading:
+Using docker with live reloading

 On `.air.toml` file change the property `full_bin` passing the tags you want to see on live reload
 Then:
 ``` bash